FabianFVega/TestSQLRepo/README.md

 # TestSQLRepo
-In the following repository, you could find a SQL file that has different queries based on the test interview.
+In the following repository, you can find a SQL file that has different queries based on the test interview.
 Please be aware of following the steps for testing the query.

 In my case, I have created and run my code in PHPMYADMIN, which works with XAMPP software.
 This is the link if you have never worked with: https://www.apachefriends.org/es/index.html